Stanley, Falkland Islands: Climate

 Like the rest of the archipelago, Stanley has more or less even temperatures through the year and strong westerlies.
 Precipitation, averaging 544 mm a year, is nonetheless relatively low, and evenly spread throughout the year.
 Typically, at least 1 mm of rain will be recorded on 125.2 days of the year.
 The islands receive 36.3% of possible sunshine, or around 1500–1600 hours a year, a level similar to southern parts of England.
 Daytime temperatures are similar to the Northern Isles of Scotland, though nights tend to be somewhat colder, with frost occurring on more than 1 in 3 nights (128.4 nights).
 Snow occurs in the winter.
+Light snowfall can occur at any time of year.

 Stanley is a similar distance from the equator to British warm-summer climates like London, Cardiff and Bristol, illustrating the relative chilliness of the climate.
 In the northern hemisphere, lowland tundra areas are located at latitudes further from the tropics.
 Many European capitals are also located much farther from the tropics than Stanley is.
-The nearest larger city of Río Gallegos in Argentina has a slightly milder climate (annual mean temperature being 1.7 C-change higher) due to its position on the South American mainland, although summers everywhere on this latitude in the southern hemisphere are very cool due to important marine effects.
+The nearest larger city of Río Gallegos (the provincial capital of Santa Cruz) in Argentina has a slightly milder climate (annual mean temperature being 1.7 C-change higher) due to its position on the South American mainland, although summers everywhere on this latitude in the southern hemisphere are very cool due to important marine effects.

 Temperature extremes at Stanley vary from −11.1 C to 26.1 C. More recently, on 23 January 1992, nearby Mount Pleasant Airport recorded 29.2 C.